what is hazard in digital electronics | Types of hazards in digital electronics

 waveform of static 1 hazard

-If you analyze the above figure then, you can see that the output should be always at logic 1 but due to propagation delay of the logic gates, we have observed the static 1 hazard.
+If you analyze the above figure then, you can see that the output should be always at logic 1 but due to the propagation delay of the logic gates, we have observed the static 1 hazard.

 Static 0 Hazard: